 - Approx. 6 minute drive South from the town of Lahaina

-- Kapalua- Approx. 12 minute drive North
+- Approx. 12 minute drive North to Kapalua

-- Kaanapali sits in the middle
+- Kaanapali sits in the middle of the two

-Napili/Kapalua are lovely and have a bit more of an off the beaten path vibe.
+Napili/Kapalua are lovely areas and have a bit more of an off the beaten path vibe.
 The accommodations there are a bit older so you can find some cheaper hotels versus Kaanapali.
 A lot of places in Napili have full kitchens.
 This is really nice for families or if you’re staying longer than a week.

 Reasons to stay in West Maui:

 - The sun always shines here!
-Even when you can see nasty rain clouds over the mountains, West Maui remains in it’s own little sunshiny bubble.
+Even when you can see nasty rain clouds over the mountains, West Maui remains in its own little sunshiny bubble.

 - Beaches.
-From D.T Fleming Beach, Kaanapali beach, Napili Beach, Honolua Bay .. you won’t have a shortage of places to park your beach chair or get out the snorkel gear.
+From D.T Fleming Beach, Kaanapali Beach, Napili Beach, Honolua Bay .. you won’t have a shortage of places to park your beach chair or get out the snorkel gear.